 Remote work is not for everybody.
 While most are happy shifters, some have to deal with some loneliness and isolation before they were able to fully adjust to a remote work set-up.

 Assign team leaders to help you foster camaraderie and connectedness.
-Loneliness in the workplace, whether onsite or off-sight, can lead to heightened levels of stress, poor decision-making, and depression.
+Loneliness in the workplace, whether on-site or off-site, can lead to heightened levels of stress, poor decision-making, and depression.

 Depression has become an epidemic in this generation, so be sensitive about the welfare and general well-being of your teams.
 After all, you won’t be able to do what you do and take your business where you have taken it if you were by your lonesome too.